oxyplot/oxyplot.github.io/index.md

 3. Create a `PlotModel`
 4. Bind or assign the `PlotModel` to the `Model` property of the control.

-See the [getting started] section for more information for each platform.
+See the [getting started] section for more information about each platform.

 ### Examples